 An example use case:

 An international hotel chain wants to align with the UN’s Sustainable Development Goals.
-Through ISO 14001, they set up a program to monitor energy and water usage.
+Through ISO 14001, they set up a program to monitor energy use and management of waste.
 Within two years, they cut their energy bill by 20% and divert 80% of waste from landfill.
-Their environmental credentials attract more eco-conscious travellers.
+Their environmental credentials support partnerships with other organizations and attract more eco-conscious travellers.

 ISO 45001 Occupational Health and Safety Management Systems Standard